• Skip to primary navigation

 • Knock back the dough and knead briefly on a lightly floured surface.
 Divide into 16 equal pieces.

-• Add approximately 1 tbsp grated mozzarella and a few slices of olive, if using.
+• Add approximately 1 tablespoon grated mozzarella and a few slices of olive, if using.

 • Brush a little water around the edge of the dough circle, then bring the edges up and pinch them together to form a hamantaschen shape.
 Transfer to a lined baking sheet and sprinkle a little more grated cheese over.
 Top with a basil leaf if desired.